Albert0i/misdoc/CSRWR.md

 ![Knowledge is power but cash is king](img/knowledge-is-power-but-cash-is-king.jpg)

 There's no **Rule of Thumb** to cache policy, what should be cached and what shouldn't is completely domain specific.
-Cache is not panacea, improper use of caching would even downgrade system performance!
+Cache is not panacea, improper use of caching would even downgrade system performance significantly!

-Let discuss what shouldn't be cached:
+Let's discuss what shouldn't be cached:
 1. Rarely visited pages;
 2. Pages used by a few;
-3. CRUD pages and their direct parent;
+3. CRUD pages and their direct parents;
-4. User specific information page;
+4. User specific information pages;
-5. All administrative pages (*Bosses don't like stale info*);
+5. All administrative pages (*Bosses don't like stale stuffs*);

 And, what benefits from cached:
 1. Pages use code-table(s);
 2. Common information or satistics pages;